sehgalspandan/Span41n/posts/learn-javascript-for-free.md

 ## What can JavaScript do?

-### 1. Running code in response to certain events occurring on a web page.
+### 1. Running code in response to certain events occurring on a web page

 We can use eventlisteners in JavaScript to perform a certain action when a certain event is triggered, for example: